developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 #### Additional stuff.

 - [x] The repository for the code is [here](https://github.com/darbyluv2code/hibernate-advanced-development-techniques?tab=readme-ov-file#hibernate-advanced-development-techniques).

+- [ ] Paste every exercise code after examples.

+- [ ] Do the last piece of `OrderBy` from the chapter `Sorted Maps - Write Some Code`.
+Just another way to OrderBy.

 <p align="center">
     <img id="Ultimate MySQL" src="The Ultimate MySQL Bootcamp Go from SQL Beginner to Expert caption.png" style="height: 80px; width: 900px;">